celalaygar/Spring-Boot-2-3/README.md

 ### Spring-Boot-2
 how to change port number? <br/>
-if you change port number, write (server.port=3132) command on application.properties in src/main/resources/application.properties. you can change port number in applicaton.properties.
+if you wanna change port number, write (server.port=3132) command on application.properties in src/main/resources/application.properties. you can change port number in applicaton.properties.
 ```
 server.port=8182
 ```